Amirforotan/Amirforotan/README.md

 I think in systems.
 I build with structure.
-I care about how things work — not just that they work.
+I care about how software is designed — not just how it runs.